Super Bowl halftime show: 6 questions about the Dr. Dre, Mary J. Blige, Snoop Dogg, Kendrick Lamar and Eminem spectacle

 Why did Eminem take a knee?

 While there’s no official answer yet, new publication Puck reported Sunday that “the league nixed a plan by Eminem to kneel, Colin Kaepernick-style.”
-However, the rapper kneeled for awhile after his performance anyway, and it did not go unnoticed.
+However, the rapper knelt for a while after his performance anyway, and it did not go unnoticed.

 NFL: Don’t take a knee, Eminem.— W. Kamau Bell (@wkamaubell) February 14, 2022